centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 set.

-To define the shared-resource folder in the project environment, right-click on your project in the Navigator panel, then select Properties.
+To define the shared-resource folder in the project environment, right-click your project in the Navigator panel, and then select Properties.
 Set the resource folder as "`<Current Project Folder>/Resources/`".
 Because the pattern "`<Current Project Folder>`" is a variable that will be set automatically by Eclipse, there is no